brenobattaglin/crypto-converter/README.md

 ## Getting Started

 1. Go to [CoinAPI](https://www.coinapi.io/) and generate your API key;
-2. Go to `lib/infrastructure/coin_api/secrets.dart` and update `coinApiKey` value with the API key you received via e-mail.
-Otherwise, the requests for the API will always fail.
+2. Update the `.env` file located on the root folder, with the API key you received via e-mail.
+Otherwise, the requests will always fail.
-3. Run `make setup` or run a `dart pub get` command to install the dependencies;
+3. Run `make setup` (or the commands inside of it) to setup the project;
 4. Run the app.

+## Notes

+If you update your API key for some reason, make sure to run `update_dotenv_vars` to update the environment variables for the application.
+Then the requests will work with the new value.